Kindbridge webinar: Gambling addictions threaten mental health of young men

 The brief

-Kindbridge Behavioral Health hosted a webinar titled "Behind the Bet: Addressing Gambling and Mental Health Among Young Men," bringing clinical attention to the intersection of problem gambling and youth mental health.
-Dr. Timothy Fong, a clinical professor of psychiatry at UCLA and co-director of the UCLA Gambling Studies Program, presented findings from his clinical practice treating young men with gambling addictions.
-A central observation from Fong's work concerns the developmental status of the prefrontal cortex in younger patients—the brain region responsible for impulse control, risk assessment, and decision-making.
+Kindbridge Behavioral Health convened a webinar titled "Behind the Bet: Addressing Gambling and Mental Health Among Young Men" to examine the intersection of problem gambling and psychiatric outcomes in a vulnerable demographic.
+Dr. Timothy Fong, a clinical professor of psychiatry at UCLA and co-director of the UCLA Gambling Studies Program, presented findings indicating that young men presenting with gambling addictions often display neurological markers associated with underdeveloped prefrontal cortex function.
+This observation carries significant implications for how the medical and regulatory communities understand addiction vulnerability in this population.

 Original report